The Art Of Accompanying Silent Films

 I compile scores for silent films exactly the same way that cinema pianists and organists compiled

 scores back in the days of silent films.
-There is really no mystery to it.
-Movie studios frequently
+The first step is to screen the movie carefully to create a cue sheet.

 play it.
 The "cue" in "cue sheet" was a point in the film that signaled the musician that it was time to